Southwest, American delays hint at hard summer for travelers

 At American Airlines, unions say labor shortages are contributing to delays and the scrubbing of up to 80 flights a day from the schedule through mid-July.
 In echoes of Southwest, the pilots' union at American said management did not act quickly enough to retrain 1,600 pilots who were temporarily furloughed then rehired last year or replace the 1,000 who retired.

-American has also suffered high delay numbers in June.
-Delta Air Lines and United Airlines have appeared to fare better, although staffing shortages caused Delta to cancel dozens of flights over Thanksgiving last year and again around Easter this year.
+Delta canceled dozens of flights over Thanksgiving last year and again around Easter this year because of staffing problems.

 Passengers whose flights aren't canceled or delayed still risk being on board with troublesome plane mates.
 Airlines have reported more than 3,200 incidents of unruly passengers since Jan.
-1, most of them involving compliance with the federal requirement to wear face masks on flights, and some face large fines.
+1. Most involve people refusing to wear masks, as required by the federal government.
+Some of those passengers face large fines.

 “The problem was there before COVID, and now you are putting more people in the sky and you exacerbate this with the masks,” Thomas said.
 “Service levels are atrocious.
 Planes are packed, they are not feeding you, it’s hard to get food in an airport.
 The only thing that’s easy to get is alcohol, which is not a good thing.”